 Addressing Tobacco Through Organizational Change - China

-More information about the Addressing Tobacco Through Organizational Change in China program can be found on the ATTOC-China website.
+More information about our general Addressing Tobacco Through Organizational Change program can be found on the ATTOC website.

 The Addressing Tobacco Through Organizational Change (ATTOC) in China project is led by Dr. Ziedonis (PI) and Dr. Tao Li (Co-PI at Sichuan University in China), and includes a strong multi-disciplinary research team.
 Our ATTOC intervention is designed to reduce health risks associated with smoking and improve health of the treatment population.
 We evaluate organizational changes in nicotine policies; staff-level changes in tobacco and nicotine knowledge, attitudes, and practices; and client-level changes in exposure to and utilization of tobacco and nicotine dependence treatment.